 The bridge and trail at Blockhouse Point are open.
 The section of the Muddy Branch Greenway Trail is now available for trail users while they continue to stabilize the area from heavy rains.
 Repair work around the area will continue so trail users should continue to use caution.
 Visit the Park Trails Planning and Implementation webpage for more information on other park trail projects.

 Maintenance staff to close off some playground equipment until repairs can be made- October 30, 2020

 Portions of the playground at Dickerson Local Park are currently unusable and is not accessible by the public.
 Park Staff has either removed the equipment, placed orange fencing around, or has corded off the equipment until further notice while they work on replacing the parts.
 Please continue to use caution around closed-off areas.

 The improvement project for Evans Parkway Neighborhood Park has been delayed.
-The work is scheduled to start in the summer of 2020.
+The work is scheduled to start in the fall of 2020.
 The work will focus on improving access to the playground and the parking lot.
 Although park facilities will remain open, visitors should expect minor interruptions near work sites.
 For additional information on Accessibility in the Parks and a list of other improvement projects, please visit our Accessibility webpage.